funilrys/PyFunceble/docs/components/execution-time.rst

     show_execution_time: True

-into your personal :code:`.PyFunceble.yaml` or use the :code:`--execution` argument from the CLI to reactivate it.
+into your personal :code:`.PyFunceble.yaml` or use the :code:`--execution` argument from the CLI to activate it.